 5. Dynamic Sit to Stand

 The peanut ball is a wonderful dynamic surface to practice sit to stand transition.
 We start with child side sitting on ball.
 We can use visual cues on floor for foot placement like these tactile footprints.
 This encourages child to begin transition by engaging trunk musculature before weight bearing through legs.
-As child rises into standing, we can promote proper biomechanics, weight shifting and motor planning.
+As child rises into standing, we can promote proper biomechanics, fluid weight shifting and motor patterning.

-We hope you enjoyed our Five Fun Activities with the Peanut Ball!
 For more activity ideas check out Five Fun Activities with Dyna Discs!

 Learn more about Dinosaur Physical Therapy!